Sparkling wine and sulfur

 Other contemporary buildings in the city center include the Kureck, with a residential tower block and various office, residential and commercial buildings, the RheinMainCongress Center, a remarkable pedestrian underpass at the station, office buildings and shopping malls.

-Especially in Wiesbaden's districts, there are a number of architecturally high-quality schools and day-care centers, some of them built in the passive house standard.
+In Wiesbaden's districts in particular, there are a number of architecturally high-quality schools and day-care centers, some of which have been built to the passive house standard.